lkrzyzanek/graphql-pagination/packages/core/README.md

 5. `validateBackwardArgs` (optional) - function (or array) to validate input args used by backward resolver
 6. `fetchTotalCountInResolver` (optional) - if false then totalCount is not fetched as part of forward/backward resolvers but totalCount resolver in Connection object needs to be defined separately.
 Pager provides `.resolvers` field for it.
+7. `typeDefDirectives` (optional) - directives added to generated type definitions.

+See more details in [DataSourcePager.ts](./src/DataSourcePager.ts#19).

 ### Basic Example